 41% job application conversion with interactive emails

-For a candidate matching service, AM increased their job application rate through an interactive campaign with a quiz.
+For a candidate matching service, AM increased its job application rate through an interactive campaign with a quiz.
 They were facing low submission rates.
-With a straight test on two campaigns to a similar sample of audiences we compared the performance of both interactive and normal HTML emails (CTA and landing page).
+With a straight test on two campaigns with a similar sample of audiences, we compared the performance of both interactive and normal HTML emails (CTA and landing page).